-After Hurricane Ike, I began teaching full-time at San Jacinto College to support myself and my daughter as a single dad.
-There I taught Biology, Anatomy and Physiology, and Microbiology.
-I also taught Toxicology and Cell Biology at Texas A&M University, Galveston while working on my post-doctoral fellowship.
+After Hurricane Ike, Dan taught full time at San Jacinto College to support himself and his daughter as a single dad.
+There, he taught biology, anatomy, physiology, and microbiology.
+He also taught toxicology and cell biology at Texas A&M University, Galveston, while finishing his post-doctoral fellowship.

 Dan currently serves Texas' future by teaching dual-credit environmental science and biology at Galveston College and Ball High School.
 He recently served as a congressional liaison to Rep. Randy Weber (TX-14) for the Citizens Climate Lobby.

 When Dan isn’t teaching, he likes to surf and scuba dive and ride his Harley Davidson motorcycle.

 With several degrees to his name, Dan places a priority on education.